milesChild/image-processing/ImageProcessing/README.md

 **commands package:**

 This package includes various command objects that represent different manipulative-operations that can be conducted by the user.
-For example, the _Brighten_ class represents a brightening command that will increase the brightness of any image by the specified brightness-quotient and save it to a new file.
+For example, the _Brighten_ class represents a brightening command that will increase the brightness of any processableImageImpl by the specified brightness-quotient and save it to a new file.

 The commands package has an ImageProcessingCommand interface that holds the execute(ImageProcessingModel model) method.
 This is the method that each of the class-implementations of this interface use to interact with the model.
 Each implementation represents a different type of command that the user can use when interacting with the program.